 THERAPY OVERVIEW PTNM IN SENIOR LIVING FACILITIES

-Percutaneous tibial neuromodulation (PTNM) delivered by the NURO™ system is a safe and effective overactive bladder (OAB) treatment.1-3 It's proven to restore* bladder function without the side effects of medication.†4
+Percutaneous tibial neuromodulation (PTNM) delivered by the NURO™ system is a safe and effective treatment for incontinence symptoms caused by overactive bladder (OAB).1-3 It's proven to restore* bladder function without the side effects of medication.†,4

 The NURO system delivers electrical pulses through a needle to stimulate the afferent fibers of the tibial nerve that runs posterior to the medial malleolus and extends to the sacral nerve plexus.
 This treatment is called PTNM, otherwise known as percutaneous tibial neurostimulation (PTNS).

 Designed to meet the needs of senior living facilities, the NURO system delivers therapy to your OAB patients efficiently and cost-effectively.
 Its portability allows you to administer therapy in the comfort and privacy of the resident’s room.

 The resident is typically treated once per week for 30 minutes for a period of 12 weeks.
 No decision regarding therapy effectiveness should be made until the patient completes the 12 therapy sessions.

 For residents responding to treatment, the time between therapy sessions may be slowly increased after the initial 12 therapy sessions, with the resident closely monitored for the return of symptoms.
 If symptoms reappear or increase in severity, the resident’s treatment schedule should revert to the last previously effective treatment schedule.

 Dr. Colin Goudelocke outlines the PTNM therapy sequence and describes its benefits for senior living facilities.

 This course provides a brief overview of advanced treatment options for OAB and a comprehensive introduction to the NURO system.